 Recently, I’ve spiced up literature lessons with infographics.

 Plus, I’m always looking for scaffolding to help students move toward literary analysis.
 Infographics can be a stepping piece before students move to a literary analysis essay.
 (You can download all of my literature activities in a free PDF by clicking on the picture below.)
 Sometimes, to get students to truly analyze a piece of literature, we need to break down the concepts.
-Infographics do that in a visual way.
+Infographics do that in a visual way, and you can easily add them to literature lessons.

 I wanted to fill my literature lessons with infographics, at least enough to get feedback from students.
 I experimented (and had some failings!), but I finally found a balance for directions with infographics.
 I think most teachers can make their own and use these ideas.